Bosch 18V Compact Reciprocating Saw

 This is a unique saw to be sure – I haven’t seen anything like it in the 18-volt class, though 12-volt fans will recognize the look.
 The motor sits above your thumb and index finger, jutting up to allow for a shorter length.
 At about 15.75 inches of bare tool and 17 inches with the battery pack, I can envision getting this shorter saw into the tight spaces that a traditional recip saw won’t fit.
 The one-handed design would surely help in those applications.

 I have to accurately estimate my costs before I quote a job.
 The more cuts required, the more time it will take.
-Compared to other 18V recip saws, the the stroke length is shorter at 0.83 inch, but the no load speed is faster at 3,050 SPM.
+Compared to other 18V recip saws, the stroke length is shorter at 0.83 inches, but the no-load speed is faster at 3,050 SPM.
 If the increased speed gets through material faster, I will be able to get a lot of work done and better serve my customers.